RyanKennon/Okta-Tenant-Setup/README.md

 ### 9) Create an Authentication Policy

+Authentication policies define the security requirements users must meet to access applications assigned to that policy.
+Creating a dedicated policy for Kennon Technologies employees establishes a baseline access control layer separate from Okta's default policy.

 1. Open the **Security** tab then go to **Authentication Policies**
 2. Select **App Sign-In** then **Create Policy**
 3. Create an Authentication Policy with the following information: